Spectroscopic Characterization of redMaPPer Galaxy Clusters with DESI: Introduction

 The study by \citetalias{Myles2021} demonstrated a first use of representative survey spectroscopy (SDSS) to investigate projection effects and velocity dispersion in \redmapper{} clusters at $z\sim0.1$ for galaxies brighter than $0.55\lstar$.
-In this paper, we report on the use of Dark Energy Spectroscopic Instrument \citep[DESI]{Snowmass2013.Levi,DESI2016a.Science,DESI2022.KP1.Instr,DESI2016b.Instr,FocalPlane.Silber.2023,Corrector.Miller.2023,Spectro.Pipeline.Guy.2023,SurveyOps.Schlafly.2023,FiberSystem.Poppett.2024,DESI2023a.KP1.SV,DESI2023b.KP1.EDR, DESI_DR1_2025, DESI_DR1_cosmology_2024, DESI_DR2_cosmology_2025} data to conduct measurements of projection effects and cluster velocity dispersion at the lowest galaxy luminosities used by \redmapper{} ($L\geq 0.2\lstar$ at $z\sim0.1$) as well as to higher redshift than previously possible ($z\sim0.2$).
-By making use of the substantially larger and fainter dataset available in DESI compared to SDSS, we confirm the significance of and elucidate the nature of optical cluster projection effects in greater detail.
-We compare our empirical results to the literature and comment on how our findings relate to recent results using optically selected cluster samples for cosmology.
-This paper represents a first-step towards conducting an optical galaxy cluster cosmology analysis that makes full use of the wealth of data collected by DESI.
+In this paper, we report on the use of Dark Energy Spectroscopic Instrument \citep[DESI]{DESI2016b.Instr,FocalPlane.Silber.2023,Corrector.Miller.2023,FiberSystem.Poppett.2024,DESI2023a.KP1.SV,DESI2023b.KP1.EDR} data to conduct measurements of projection effects and cluster velocity dispersion at the lowest galaxy luminosities used by \redmapper{} ($L\geq 0.2\lstar$ at $z\sim0.1$) as well as to higher redshift than previously possible ($z\sim0.2$).
+By making use of the substantially larger and fainter dataset available in DESI compared to SDSS \citep[e.g.,][]{DESI_DR1_2025}, we characterize optical cluster projection effects in greater detail.
+We compare our empirical results to the literature and comment on how our findings relate to recent optical cluster cosmology results.
+This paper represents a first step towards conducting an optical galaxy cluster cosmology analysis that makes full use of the data collected by DESI.